 Hit the Amusement Park

 Head to Maui Golf Sports Park with the kids — or just kids at heart — for an afternoon of old-fashioned fun and games.
 There are tropical island bumper boats, two 18-hole miniature golf courses, a 25-foot climbing wall and bungee trampoline.

 Indulge in some vacation retail therapy at The Shops at Wailea.
 The offerings span the gamut — from arts and crafts and original Hawaiian gifts and collectibles to global brands such as Louis Vuitton and local favorites like Honolua Surf Company.
 Shop, grab an island-roast coffee at a café and dine out at this pretty indoor-outdoor center set amid palm tree groves.
 There are 70 shops, restaurants and galleries, plus Polynesian nighttime entertainment, concerts and workshops like coconut frond weaving, wood carving, lei making and ‘ukulele lessons.

-Play 18 holes at both Golf Magazine and Golf Digest’s pick for the country’s best courses.
+Play 18 holes at both Golf Magazine and Golf Digest’s pick for the country’s best courses at Wailea Golf Club.
 Choose from three celebrated championship courses, famed for their gorgeous tropical island scenery, with the Pacific’s top outdoor training facility and two full-service pro shops.
 This is Hawai‘i’s largest and most acclaimed golf facility — and it’s just minutes from the Fairmont Kea Lani, Maui resort.

 Our concierge team is ready to help you with information, ideas, insider tips and reservations.
-Email or call us at 1 808 875 4100, ext.
-290.
+Email [email protected] or call us at 1 808 875 4100, ext.
+290 for more information.